qvl/promplot/readme.md

     Create and deliver plots from your Prometheus metrics.

     Save plot to file or send it right to a slack channel.
-    At least one of -dir or -slack must be set.
+    At least one of -slack or -file must be set.

     Flags:
       -channel string
             Required when -slack is set.
 Slack channel to post to.
-      -dir string
+      -file string
-          Directory to save plot to.
-Set to save plot as local file.
+            File to save image to.
+Should have same extension as specified -format.
+Set -file to - to write to stdout.
-      -name string
+      -format string
             Optional.
-Image file name. '.png' is appended, so don't include it here. (default "promplot-<unixtime>") -query string
+Image format.
+For possible values see: https://godoc.org/github.com/gonum/plot/vg/draw#NewFormattedCanvas (default "png")
+      -query string
             Required.
 PQL query.
       -range duration
             Required.
 Time to look back to.
 Format: 12h34m56s.
       -silent
             Optional.
 Suppress all output.
       -slack string
             Slack API token (https://api.slack.com/docs/oauth-test-tokens).
 Set to post plot to Slack.
-      -stdout
-            Pipe image data to stdout.
       -time value
             Required.
 Time for query (default is now).
-Format like the default format of the Unix date command.
+Format like the default format of the Unix date command. (default Fri Feb 10 14:39:36 CET 2017)
       -title string
             Optional.
 Title of graph. (default "Prometheus metrics") -url string
             Required.
 URL of Prometheus server.
       -version
             Optional.
 Print binary version.

 ## Example